jbertozzi/puppet-ftpserver/README.md

 implicit SSL will start a SSL session right away.
 These modes are not compatible, and FTP client needs to be set accordingly.

+If SSL is enabled ('explicit' or 'implicit'), a self signed certificate is genreated into /etc/pki/tls/certs/${::fqdn}.pem (unless overwritten with 'cert_file' parameter).
+If the file exists, it won't be changed.

 ## Examples

 FTP server in passive mode with explicit encryption, anonymous not allowed.
 In